Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Properties of Entropy

 which is uniformly bounded on $K$ by a constant depending only on $\epsilon_0$ and $K$.
 In particular, the constant is independent of the choice of $f\in C^{2,\alpha}(\Sigma)$ with $\|f\|_{C^{2,\alpha}}\leq 1$.
 Therefore

 as desired. \end{proof}

-\paragraph{} The main result of this section, below, shows there exists a compact subset of $\R^2\times (0,\infty)$ such that the entropy of any curve obtained by perturbing a given closed plane shrinker is attained in this compact set.
+\paragraph{} In the rest of this section, we will focus on the case of curves in the plane.
+The main result of this section, below, shows that there exists a compact subset of $\R^2\times (0,\infty)$ such that the entropy of any curve obtained by perturbing a given closed plane shrinker is attained in this compact set.
 As a consequence, we may apply the previous proposition to conclude that the entropy functional is continuous under small perturbations of a closed plane shrinker.
-Theorem \ref{thm:entropy achieved in compact set} may be viewed as a quantitative version of \cite[Lemma 7.7]{CoMi}.
+Theorem \ref{thm:entropy achieved in compact set} may be viewed as a quantitative version of \cite[Lemma 7.7]{CoMi} for immersed curves.